SitecorePowerShell/Book/scripting.md

   * Runtime
  3. **Context**:
   * Context - Specifies the current item in the script.
 Often denoted as a *.* (dot) or *$pwd* (present working directory).
   * Session - Specifies the session to use when executing the script.
-Resused sessions live in the *HttpSession*.
+Reused sessions live in the *HttpSession*.
  4. **Script**:
   * This is where you type all the commands for the script.
  5. **Output**: